Ner027/HyperNova/README.md

 the text channel defined as the music channel and write the title of what you want to play, or paste an URL.

 -Teams:
-Commands that control the "Team Generator" part of the bot.
+Commands that control the Team Generator" part of the bot.

 **More about HyperNova**